 To what extent are current judicial and other instruments sufficient to effectively combat crime and terrorism in its diverse forms?
 At the IAS we aim to develop models that can help to assess the effect of current intervention strategies and - together with law enforcement agencies - explore potential new approaches.

-The goal of this research programme is to develop predictive agent-based and network models that will allow better recognition of early warning signals to better anticipate criminal and terrorist activities.
-With our models we also aim to assess the effect of current intervention strategies and explore potential alternative forms of intervention.
+The goal of this research theme is to develop predictive agent-based and network models that will allow better recognition of early warning signals to better anticipate criminal and terrorist activities.
+With our models we aim to assess the effect of current intervention strategies and explore potential alternative forms of intervention.